telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 **Solution**: Many modern-day tools automatically strip applications of administrative rights.
 Some security tools and administrators apply zero-trust policies, often automatically blocklisting all newly installed software.
 To resolve similar issues, contact your system administrator or explicitly allowlist Fiddler Everywhere to run with administrative rights on the preferred port (by default, port 8866) and to be able to set/unset the operating system proxy settings.

+Alternatively, if the above is not applicable, you can try to use other [capturing modes]({%slug capture-traffic-get-started%}) that Fiddler Everywhere provides.

 ### Capture Not Working Alongside Another Preset Proxy